Top 5 reasons to refinance and the pros and cons of each

 Read, 3 minutes

-When interest rates are low, you might be thinking about refinancing your home.
+At some point, you might consider refinancing your home.
 Doing so may lower your monthly mortgage payments and/or save on interest over the life of your loan.
 However, refinancing isn’t just about the interest rate—there are costs and risks to keep in mind, too.
 Here’s an in-depth look at the reasons to refinance, and the pros and cons you’ll want to consider.

 1 Lower monthly payments

-Refinancing for another 30-year term after making payments for years and earning equity will lower the principal of your loan, which should in turn lower your monthly payments, freeing up room in your budget for other financial goals.
+Refinancing for another 30-year term after making payments for years and earning equity may lower your monthly payments, freeing up room in your budget for other financial goals.

 You’ll improve your monthly cash flow.

-Your 30 years will reset, and you’ll pay a lot more in total interest.
+Your 30 years will reset, and you’ll pay more in total interest.

 2 Lower interest rate

 If interest rates fall after you close on your loan, you could consider refinancing to take advantage of the lower rate.
-You might save tens of thousands of dollars, depending on the length of time you’ve had your loan and the difference in your current rate and the refinance rate.
+You might save thousands of dollars, depending on the length of time you’ve had your loan and the difference in your current rate and the refinance rate.
 Still, there are other factors to consider.
 Speak with your lender for all the details and decide what’s best for you.

 Possibility to reduce your overall interest payments.

-If you’ve had your loan for more than a few years, you might not save in the long run.
+If you’ve had your loan for more than a few years, you might not save in the long run, depending on refinancing cost.

 3 Switch to a fixed rate